vyca2017/content/content/tutorials/freecom/part-3.md

     - oe8ahyo2ei
 ---

-## Freecom Tutorial (3/6): Realtime Updates with GraphQL Subscriptions
+## Freecom Tutorial: Realtime Updates with GraphQL Subscriptions (3/6)

 This is the third chapter of our tutorial series where we teach you how to build a fully-fledged Intercom clone using Graphcool and Apollo Client.
 In the [last chapter](!alias-oe8ahyo2ei), you learned how to develop the fundament for the app by configuring Apollo and setting up the required queries and mutations.
 Today is all about getting the realtime functionality into our app!⚡️